 \subsection{Setup}

-\paragraph{Datasets} We use (1) \textbf{MATH500}~\citep{MATH, VerifyStepbyStep}, a dataset containing college-level math problems.
+\paragraph{Datasets} We mainly focus on \textbf{mathematical reasoning} task due to its widespread adoption and strong effectiveness in assessing the reasoning capabilities of language models~\citep{ScalingTestTime, 1BSurpass}.
+We use (1) \textbf{MATH500}~\citep{MATH, VerifyStepbyStep}, a dataset containing college-level math problems.
 (2) \textbf{GSM8K}~\citep{GSM8K}, which consists of grade-school math problems.
-(3) \textbf{MMLU-Pro}~\citep{MMLU-Pro}, containing multi-domain knowledge-intensive problems.
-We use the training set of each dataset for distillation. \paragraph{Evaluation setting} Following previous works~\citep{GSM8K, VerifyStepbyStep, ScalingTestTime, 1BSurpass}, we evaluate \textbf{weighted Best-of-N} performance, where we aggregate the score of the solutions ending with the same final answer, to assess test-time compute scaling.
+We use the training set of each dataset for distillation.
+We also include additional experimental results on the subset of MMLU-Pro~\citep{MMLU-Pro} in~\autoref{sec:appendix:additional_results}, which contain a multi-domain knowledge-intensive problems. \paragraph{Evaluation setting} Following previous works~\citep{GSM8K, VerifyStepbyStep, ScalingTestTime, 1BSurpass}, we evaluate \textbf{weighted Best-of-N} performance, where we aggregate the score of the solutions ending with the same final answer, to assess test-time compute scaling.
 We generate 64 solutions using a fixed generator and measure the percentage of correctly solved problems after verifications.
-As a verifier, we use both PRM~\citep{MathShepherd} and GenRM-CoT~\citep{GenRM} (we refer to it as GenRM). \paragraph{Baselines} We compare ours, \textbf{Tool-integrated self-verification}, that utilizes both fine-tuned reward model and tool-based verifiers (\textbf{ToolV}), against the following baselines: (1) \textbf{Majority Voting}~\citep{self-consistency} (without using verifier), (2) \textbf{Zero-shot GenRM}~\citep{llmjudge, mindthegap} (without any fine-tuning), (3) \textbf{Distilled PRM/GenRM} (with fine-tuning). \paragraph{Models \& training} As our main focus is self-verification, we use the same base model for the generator and verifiers in each experiment.
-We experiment with the smallest instruction-tuned models from widely used families: Qwen-2.5-0.5B-Instruct~\citep{Qwen2.5} and Llama-3.2-1B-Instruct~\citep{Llama3}.
+As a verifier, we use both PRM~\citep{MathShepherd} and GenRM-CoT~\citep{GenRM} (we refer to it as GenRM). \paragraph{Baselines} We compare ours, \textbf{Tool-integrated verification}, that utilizes both fine-tuned reward model and tool-based verifiers (\textbf{ToolV}), against the following baselines: (1) \textbf{Majority Voting}~\citep{self-consistency} (without using verifier), (2) \textbf{Zero-shot GenRM}~\citep{llmjudge, mindthegap} (without any fine-tuning), (3) \textbf{Distilled PRM/GenRM} (with fine-tuning), (4) \textbf{Themis}~\citep{ToolRM}. \paragraph{Models \& training} We experiment with the smallest instruction-tuned models from widely used families: Qwen-2.5-0.5B-Instruct~\citep{Qwen2.5} and Llama-3.2-1B-Instruct~\citep{Llama3}.
 In addition, we test SmolLM2-360M-Instruct~\citep{smollm2} for evaluation in extremely small model.
 As the teacher model, we employ gpt-4o-mini-2024-07-18~\citep{GPT4o}.
 The teacher model is prompted to generate outputs used to fine-tune student models~\citep{LoRA}.
 For PRM’s teacher, we use Qwen2.5-Math-PRM-7B~\citep{PRMLesson}.

 We include more implementation details in~\autoref{appendix:detail-exp}.